-The Western Australia trial reported lower rates of 30-day postoperative mortality from elective AAA surgeries attributed to screening (versus no screening) in those who were 65 to 74 years of age compared with the entire trial population age (64 to 83 years) (Appendix F Table 1).15 No statistical testing was performed to compare summary estimates (HR and CIs) for age bands, nor was interaction testing performed to test differential treatment effects by age.
-Authors reported that 1.6 percent (6/368) died among the narrower age band (65-74 years), whereas 3.4 percent (18/536) of the entire study population died within 30 days of elective repair; unscreened control group 30-day mortality was 4.0 percent and 4.1 percent in the younger age band and entire trial population, respectively.
-This 30-day postoperative mortality trend was less pronounced for 30day postoperative mortality following emergency surgery (Appendix F Table 1).
+The Western Australia trial reported lower rates of 30-day postoperative mortality from elective AAA surgery attributed to screening (vs. no screening) in participants ages 65 to 74 years compared to the entire trial population age (64 to 83 years) (Appendix F Table 1).
+No statistical testing was performed to compare summary estimates (HRs and CIs) for age bands, nor was interaction testing performed to test differential treatment effects by age.
+Authors reported that 1.6 percent (6/368) died among the narrower age band (65 to 74 years), whereas 3.4 percent (18/536) of the entire study population died within 30 days of elective repair; unscreened control group 30-day mortality was 4.0 and 4.1 percent in the younger age band and entire trial population, respectively.
+This 30-day postoperative mortality trend was less pronounced for 30-day postoperative mortality following emergency surgery (Appendix F Table 1).